Immortality-IMT/SearX-Cache/README.md

-# SearX-SpeedUp-Cache
+# SearX-Cache

-A caching system for SearX or SearXNG.
+Speed up SearX with a caching system for SearX or SearXNG.

 An open source disributed database that provides a caching system for searx to speed up repeated searches.

 Note: if you run a public instance, please disclose to your users that the results of their queries are being cached.